commfish/southeast_pink_salmon_preseason/README.md

 In the past, ADF&G and NOAA produced separate Southeast Alaska preseason pink salmon forecasts.
 In 2007, ADF&G began adjusting their simple trend forecasts with juvenile pink salmon abundance data from the SECM survey (Heinl et al. 2007; Piston and Heinl 2014, 2017; Appendix A).
 Forecast accuracy (i.e., absolute percent error) improved from 57% (1981 to 2006 preseason forecasts) to 31% (2007 through 2017 preseason forecasts; the 2018 preseason forecast was based on the average of 5 recent even-year harvests and did not use juvenile abundance indices from the SECM survey; Appendix B).
 The largest absolute percent error between the forecast and the actual harvest occurred in the 1987, 1988, 2006, and 2018 forecasts.
 In 2018, ADF&G and NOAA scientists collaborated to create a joint preseason forecast for 2019 (Piston et al. 2021a).
 The SECM project and Southeast Alaska pink salmon harvest forecasts are now conducted cooperatively by NOAA and ADF&G using the ADF&G research vessel (R/V) Medeia (Piston et al. 2021a, 2022).
 The current method (2019 to 2022 preseason forecasts) is to forecast the adult pink salmon harvest in a multiple linear regression model with peak monthly (June or July) juvenile pink salmon CPUE and a temperature index (Piston et al. 2019, 2020, 2021a, 2022).
 The temperature index is based on the overall average 20 m integrated water column temperature recorded during May–July or May–August at 8 stations in Icy Strait as part of the annual SECM survey (Icy Strait Temperature Index [ISTI]; Murphy et al. 2019a).
 Together, both agencies continue to examine alternative variables and statistical methods to improve annual forecasts.

+# Assessment
+The current assessment follows Miller et al. 2022.

+## Timeline

+**~end of August**: Andy Piston or Teresa Fish will send a data sheet with the Icy Strait CPUE data, the ISTI temperature (May, June, July average), and harvest.
+It is optimal to rerun the last ten years of harvest data to update prior harvests in the dataset.
+Andy (or Teresa) will coordinate with NOAA for the CPUE and ISTI data.

+**Early October**: Review preliminary model runs with NOAA and ADF&G Southeast Alaska Pink Salmon Forecasting Team.

+**~end of October**: Final write-up due with re-run of final model with updated harvest data for the current year.

+**mid- November**: Advisory Announcement due.
+This is the primary responsibility of the SEAK pink salmon manager and biologist.
+The biometrician reviews the announcement.

+Southeast Alaska Pink Salmon Forecasting Team:

+* Teresa Fish (ADF&G; Pink and chum salmon project leader);
+* Andy Piston (ADF&G; CF Salmon Research Supervisor);
+* Jim Murphy (NOAA; statistician);
+* Wess Strasburger (NOAA; biologist);
+* Sara Miller (ADF&G, biometrician);
+* Emily Fergusson (NOAA; biologist);
+* Andrew Gray (NOAA)

 ## References
 Adkison, M. D. 2002.
 Preseason forecasts of pink salmon harvests in Southeast Alaska using Bayesian model averaging.
 Alaska Fishery Research Bulletin 9(1):1–8.